CodeYourFuture/syllabus-archive/js-core-1/week-1/lesson.md

 ---

-> Please make sure you've forked [the js-exercises repo](https://github.com/CodeYourFuture/js-exercises) at the start of the class.
-This is the repo we will use during the class, and for homework.

 ## Prerequisites

 1. Access to a Linux console (either on Mac, Ubuntu or by using Ubuntu WSL for Windows 10)